jprpich/vue-amplify-demo/AMPLIFY-SETUP.md

    - Go to [AWS Amplify Console](https://console.aws.amazon.com/amplify/)
    - Click "New app" → "Host web app"
    - Select your GitHub repository
-   - Amplify will auto-detect the build settings
+   - Amplify will auto-detect the build settings from `amplify.yml`
+   - **Important**: Make sure to grant Amplify permissions to deploy backend resources

 3. **Configure Build Settings:**
    Amplify should auto-detect these settings, but verify: